CityofPittsburgh/365-api/TOKEN.md

 # Refresh token

 A refresh token is used to generate an access token.
 An access token is required with every call to Sharepoint endpoints within the 365 REST API.
-This is required in order for the various applications that store data in Azure (e.g. [ACCMobile](https://accmobile.azurewebsites.us/), [PGH Supply](https://pghsupply.azurewebsites.us/), and [Maintenance Requests](https://maintenancerequest.azurewebsites.us/login)) to function properly.
+This is required in order for the various JavaScript applications that store data in Azure (e.g. [ACCMobile](https://accmobile.azurewebsites.us/), [PGH Supply](https://pghsupply.azurewebsites.us/), and [Maintenance Requests](https://maintenancerequest.azurewebsites.us/login)) to function properly.
+The full list of those sites can be found [here](https://portal.azure.us/#@pittazuregov.onmicrosoft.com/resource/subscriptions/07fefdba-84eb-4d6b-b398-ab8737a57f95/resourceGroups/client-applications/overview).

 **A new refresh token must be generated every six months.**